Sodiumchloridy/bronya-zoom-tools/README.md

 1. Check participant's attendance
 2. Automatically Join Zoom Meeting

-Tested on 1980 x 1080 px screens only, other dimensions are currently unsupported.
+Tested on 1980 x 1080 px screens only, other dimensions are currently untested.

 **!
 Remember to maximize Zoom window when using the check attendance function.**